startae/hagrid/README.md

 Hagrid does not generate prefixes (`-webkit-`,`-ms-`) as it is designed to be integrated with common SASS workflows in mind (Gulp / Grunt with [Autoprefixer](https://github.com/postcss/autoprefixer)).
 A sample configuration for Autoprefixer is available in the [test build-file](https://github.com/felics/hagrid/blob/master/gulpfile.js#L22-L23).

+## Credit:

+Beard used in the logo by [ZQ](http://www.designbolts.com/2013/02/24/free-vector-hipster-stock-mustache-beard-rayban-glasses/).

 ## License: